Moana 2: Plot

-Three years after her adventure with the demigod Maui and the island goddess Te Fiti, (Note: As depicted in Moana (2016)) Moana spends her days exploring other islands near her home island of Motunui in the hope of finding people connected to the ocean.
-On her return from one such voyage, Moana is given the title of tautai, or master wayfinder — Motunui's first tautai in a thousand years.
+Three years after becoming a chieftess and wayfinder for her people, (Note: As depicted in Moana (2016)) Moana spends her days exploring other islands near her home island of Motunui in the hope of finding people connected to the ocean.
+On her return from one such voyage, Moana is named Motunui's first tautai (master wayfinder) in a thousand years.

 In a vision, Moana's ancestor, Tautai Vasa, reveals why none of those people are connected anymore: the malicious storm god Nalo wanted power over the mortals, so he sunk a legendary island called Motufetu, which connected all of the islands, down to the depths of the ocean.
 Vasa further warns that the people of Motunui will go extinct in the future if Moana cannot find a way to raise Motufetu.
 In response to this call from the ancestors, Moana assembles a crew of people from Motunui — craftswoman Loto, historian Moni, and grumpy elderly farmer Kele, alongside her pet pig and rooster, Pua and Heihei — to follow the path of a comet across the ocean towards Motufetu.

 Meanwhile, Maui is seeking Motufetu himself since he had a previous quarrel with Nalo, but he is captured by Nalo's enforcer, Matangi.
 Maui is reluctant to contact Moana, as he fears she may not survive if she comes to help.
 Moana and her crew are captured by the Kakamora, a tribe of savage coconut-like pirates that Moana previously encountered, who reveal that Nalo's actions against Motufetu had caused them to be disconnected from their home island.
 A Kakamora named Kotu helps the crew paralyze a gargantuan monster clam inside of which is Matangi's lair.
 While the crew finds Maui, Moana meets Matangi and learns that she is not happy serving Nalo.
 Matangi helps Moana escape and reunite with Maui and her friends, before sending them to where Nalo is.